khill42/OSC_IntroHPC/_episodes/11-cluster.md

 > ## Transfer files to the cluster
 > We want to put the job script files on your home directory using the OnDemand file browser.
 You can get these files in the
 > setup page of this workshop.
 Make sure to unzip them, there should be two files `sleep.sh` and `bowtie.sh`.
+>
 > Open your Home Directory in the OnDemand file browser.
+>
 > Make a new directory called `sleep` and another called `genome`.
-> Put the sleep.sh file in the sleep directory and the bowtie.sh file in the genome directory.
 >
+> Put the `sleep.sh` file in the `sleep` directory and the `bowtie.sh` file in the `genome` directory.
+You can do
+> this with the upload button or just drag and drop the files into the browser.
+>
-> *NB: Always name directories and file with no spaces!
-Linux will not interpret this as one object.*
+> *NB: Always name directories and files with no spaces!
+Otherwise, Linux may not interpret this as one object.*
 {: .challenge}